-White water rafting in Gatlinburg can be a fun and exciting adventure for the entire family.
-This extreme sport is one of the most popular family vacation activities in the Smoky Mountains.
-Whether a seasoned white water rafter or totally new to the experience, you should always follow these basic tips for a safe and fun trip down the river.
+White water rafting in Gatlinburg is a fun and exciting adventure for everyone.
+It is one of the most popular activities in the Smoky Mountains.
+It doesn’t matter if you’ve been white water rafting before or you’re totally new to the experience, you should always follow basic tips for a safe and fun trip down the river.
+Check out these 4 safety tips for white water rafting in Gatlinburg:

 1. Know Your Limitations

-Rivers have six classifications.
-First time and young rafters are recommended to start at lower classes.
-Classes II or III are a safe place to start for a thrilling and successful first experience at white water rafting in Gatlinburg.
-Weaker swimmers should begin at lower levels for a safer trip as well.
+Rivers have six classifications when it comes to rapids.
+First time rafters and young kids should start at lower classes.
+Class 2 or 3 rapids are a safe place to start for a thrilling and successful first experience at white water rafting in Gatlinburg.
+Weak swimmers should begin at lower levels for a safer trip as well.
 Long trips require more upper body strength, so it is important to know what your body is capable of.

 2. Never Go Alone

 Use the buddy system.
-Regardless of how tame the river seems, always go with a group or buddy.
-If something happens to the raft or someone on board, having someone else there will be a great help.
-At Smoky Mountain Outdoors, we provide trained guides for every trip down the river.
-Having received a TripAdvisor Certificate of Excellence in 2013, we guarantee a safe and worry free trip.
+Regardless of how tame the river seems, you should always go with a group or buddy.
+If something happens to the raft or someone on board, having another person there will be an asset.
+At Smoky Mountain Outdoors, there is a trained guide on every raft so you don’t have to worry about being inexperienced.

-Although white water rafters plan to stay in the boat the entire trip, sometimes that doesn’t happen.
-A life jacket and helmet are important to your safety and wellbeing.
+A life jacket and helmet are important to your safety when you are white water rafting.
+Anything can happen, and you want to be as prepared as possible before you head out on the water.
 The helmet should fit securely and not shift around.
 The life jacket should feel comfortable and snug, but it should not restrict your movements.
-Shoes with thick tread are also a good way to prevent you from sliding on slippery spots.
-It may seem like a lot to wear to raft down the river, but this safety equipment is important and should stay on the entire trip.
+Shoes with thick tread are also a good way to prevent you from sliding.
+You should also wear shows with straps on the back so they do not come off.
+It may seem like a lot to wear, but this safety equipment is important and should stay on the entire trip.